-i.
-Name or business name and address of manufacturer, packager, vendor, and importer established within the European Union.
+- i.
+Name or business name and address of manufacturer, packager, vendor, and importer established within the European Union. - j.

-j.
 Country of origin.
 Particulars of the place of origin or provenance in case absence of such information might mislead the consumer.
 Commission Regulation (EU) No 1337/2013 sets out the modalities (with some exceptions) regarding how the place of rearing and the place of slaughter for pre packed fresh, chilled and frozen meat of swine, sheep, goats and poultry should be shown.
-The new rules became effective as of April, 1, 2015.